amazingSurge/jquery-dynamicNumber/README.md

 # jQuery dynamicNumber
-A jQuery plugin that animate the number dynamicly.
+A jQuery plugin that animate the number dynamically.

 ## Usage